JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7979 days**.

-And here is a just a random fact -  **In Cleveland, Ohio, it's illegal to catch mice without a huntinglicense.**.
+And here is a just a random fact -  **There was an army general during the Liberia Civil War who used to lead his army into battle naked.
+His nickname was "General Butt Naked."
+Joshua Milton Blahyi (his real name) is now an evangelical preacher in Monrovia**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)